nh28/CSCC24_E6/README.md

 Files to run:
 - GenericFunctions.java
 - TwoD.java
-- Inheritence.java
+- Inheritance.java

-For the Inheritence.java file, if you want to run this file, please also make sure the Animal.java, Cat.java, and Dog.java files are installed as well and placed in the same directory as the Inheritence.java file.
+For the Inheritance.java file, if you want to run this file, please also make sure the Animal.java, Cat.java, and Dog.java files are installed as well and placed in the same directory as the Inheritance.java file.

  >###### *Note: make sure that Java JDK is installed.
 For instructions, consult https://www.oracle.com/java/technologies/downloads/.